Trump administration axes federal Blue Ribbon program that recognized high-achieving schools

 A photograph of a student choir on stage while a group of students sit on chairs in the foreground.

 Connecticut's Israel Putnam Elementary, where former Education Secretary Miguel Cardona was a teacher, participated in a ceremony for being named a 2024 Blue Ribbon School.
-The Trump administration said in August that it was discontinue the program and no winners will be announced in 2025.
+The Trump administration said in August that it was discontinuing the program and no winners will be announced in 2025.
 (Courtesy of the U.S. Department of Education)

 Sign up for Chalkbeat’s free weekly newsletter to keep up with how education is changing across the U.S.